dotnet/AspNetCore.Docs/aspnetcore/fundamentals/dependency-injection.md

 * The controller doesn't use the concrete type `MyDependency`, only the interface `IMyDependency`.
 That makes it easy to change the implementation of the service in only one place.
 * The controller doesn't create an instance of `MyDependency`, it's created by DI container.

-The implementation of the `IMyDependency` can be improved by using the built in logging:
+The implementation of the `IMyDependency` can be improved by using the built-in logging:

 [!code-csharp[](dependency-injection/samples/3.x/DependencyInjectionSample/Services/MyDependency.cs?name=snippet2)]